cagov/design-system/.github/ISSUE_TEMPLATE/design-system-02-review-ux.md

 ---
-name: New component, UX Review
+name: UX Review
-about: Taking an initial component proposal, provide initial designs, content strategy, user research and other human-centered considerations in scoping out the component.
+about: Checklist of what we review for each component
-title: 'UX Review: Name'
+title: 'UX Review: '
 labels: Component, Component Review, UX Review
 assignees: ''
 ---